Prepared by Mark Derrick, CCR Instructor on Staff

 Does the Se7en have a CO2 monitor?

 No. Carbon dioxide monitoring is a 'bleeding edge' technology that will begin to appear in recreational rebreathers in the next few years but as a practical matter the merits of CO2 monitoring are unproven.
-You should not confuse a CO2 monitor with the breathing loop temperature monitor or the scrubber temperature monitor offered by rebreather manufacturers.
+Do not confuse a CO2 monitor with the breathing loop temperature monitor or the scrubber temperature monitor offered by rebreather manufacturers.
 The temperature monitor does not provide any information or warning regarding actual carbon dioxide levels in the breathing loop.

 What cylinders should I use?

-The rebreather will accept 2L or 3L cylinder sizes using standard 'inline' DIN valves.
-For all divers, we recommend the Poseidon QMR cylinder mounting kit and inverted cylinder mounting (i.e. valves at the bottom of the unit to make them easier to reach.).
-Inverting the cylinders also will require some changes to hose lengths and fittings.
-Smaller stature divers may prefer the 2L cylinders and the 3L volume diluent cylinder has adequate on-board bailout capacity for sport diving in {60 ft | 20 m} or less, although I strongly recommend carrying off-board bailout on all dives.
+The rebreather will accept small 4 inch diameter cylinder sizes using standard 'inline' DIN valves.
 Aluminum 13 or 19 cubic foot (2L or 3L) capacity cylinders minimize the total weight, the rebreather may also be configured with steel 17 or 23 cubic foot (2L or 3L) cylinders.
 Most wetsuit divers find having the steel cylinders requires little or no additional weight and trim can usually be made perfect simply by slight adjustments to the mounting height of the cylinder.

 What Se7en options are recommended for technical diving?